-One of the many reasons I love Gardein is that they make it possible to have plant-based Asian food right at home.
+One of the many reasons I love Gardein is that they make it possible to have plant-based Asian food right at home that’s easy to make and is delicious!
 Sweet and Sour pork used to be one of my favorite Chinese food dishes, and now I can enjoy that flavor once again.

 I have to admit I was a little skeptical of these Sweet and Sour Porkless Bites at first because just from the picture on the bag they look puffy like the Gardein Home Style Beefless Tips which is not in my top faves.